rna87/Displayr-hello-world/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A simple RestApi that is deployed to AWS Fargate using githuab Actions and Terraform.
+A simple RestApi that is deployed to AWS Fargate using github Actions and Terraform.